Your Game Plan to Prevent Type 2 Diabetes

 Add one or two healthy changes every week.
 Don’t get upset with yourself if you have a setback or lose control of your plan.
 Everyone has slips.
 Injury, illness, or being too busy can make it hard to stick to your plan.
 It’s not easy to make lifelong changes in what you eat and drink and in how often you are active.
 The important thing is to review your Game Plan and get back on track as soon as possible.

 Resources to plan your lifestyle changes

-- Diabetes HealthSense: Make a Plan—online or printable tool asks questions to help you consider what is important to you about your health
+- NDEP’s Make a Plan (PDF, 98.67 KB) is a resource to help you consider what is important to you about your health

 - Changing Your Habits for Better Health—offers strategies to help you improve your eating and physical activity habits

 Find family and friends who will support and encourage you in preventing type 2 diabetes.
 Join with a neighbor or coworker in changing your lifestyle.
 Talk with your health care team to learn about programs that may help, such as the National Diabetes Prevention Program.